RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 #    then deactivate and erase the temporary admin in a finally block
 ```

-The full script runs inside the Synapse pod, where `127.0.0.1:8008` is the admin listener and the shared secret is already mounted; it therefore introduces no new long-lived credential.
+The full script runs inside the Synapse pod, where `127.0.0.1:8008` is the admin listener and the shared secret is already mounted.
+It introduces no new long-lived credential.
 It writes the state event directly, which keeps the room history clean and avoids any need to decrypt content.
-The bot-command path would require the script to read an encrypted room, while a state event is unencrypted by design.
+The bot-command path would require the script to read an encrypted room.
+A state event is unencrypted by design.
 In a `finally` block, the script deactivates and erases the temporary admin even when one of the remaining operations fails.

 The result is one line on stdout: